About Elizabeth Tudor

-Queen Elizabeth I was born on September 7, 1533 in Greenwich.
-She died on March 24, 1603 in Richmond, Surrey after 45 years as queen.
+Queen Elizabeth I ruled England during most of Shakespeare’s lifetime.
+She was born on September 7, 1533, in Greenwich, and she died on March 24, 1603, in Richmond, Surrey, after 45 years as queen.

 During her reign, England defeated the Spanish Armada.
-Because the Spanish navy was thought to be better than the British navy, this victory raised the status of England in Europe.
+Because the Spanish navy was considered superior to the British navy, this victory raised the status of England in Europe.

-Queen Elizabeth never married.
-She is sometimes called "The Virgin Queen."
+Queen Elizabeth I never married.
+She is sometimes called “The Virgin Queen.”

 Elizabeth I and Shakespeare

 When Shakespeare was born in 1564, Elizabeth had been Queen of England for just 5 years.
 While most of his plays were written after her death, we do know she saw a few of Shakespeare’s plays and that he performed at Court.

 For instance, we know she saw The Merry Wives of Windsor performed thanks to a published copy of the play proclaiming: “As it hath been divers times Acted by the right Honorable my Lord Chamberlaines servants.
 Both before her Majestie, and else-where.”
 The Lord Chamberlain’s Servants was Shakespeare’s acting troupe and Elizabeth is referenced by her title of “Majestie.”

 Similarly, we know that Elizabeth saw a performance of Love’s Labor’s Lost because of the play’s title page stating: “A pleasant conceited comedie called, Loues labors lost.
 As it vvas presented before her Highness this last Christmas.
 Newly corrected and augmented by W. Shakespeare.”